johnaschami/johnaschami/README.md

 ### Hi there, I'm Johnas Chami 👋

-I'm a passionate Data Scientist graduating in May 2024.
-I'm immersed in writing my thesis on "Automatic Machine Learning: Enabling Data-Driven Transformation for SMEs through Collaborative AutoML".
+I'm a passionate Data Scientist, immersed in writing my masters thesis on "Automatic Machine Learning: Enabling Data-Driven Transformation for SMEs through Collaborative AutoML".

 ### My Articles ###
 - [How to deploy a Flask application to Azure.](https://medium.com/@johnaschami/how-to-deploy-your-flask-application-to-azure-0f0ffde5c80a)